jonasraoni/jonasraoni/README.md

 ## General Beliefs About Programming

 - Personal rule of thumb: Every now and then we're surrounded by new ideas and technologies, which means that everything we're building is already a kind of legacy, which will be dumped (errr transformed) a couple of years ahead.

     So, I think we should strive to minimize the amount of code, complex architectures and customizations to the minimum, as it will make it easier to deal with the forthcoming deprecations.

 - Code fragmentation: The less code the better!
-I think the same applies to the amount of files, classes, tools, services, etc. A lot of people argument that simple and small functions/classes, fragmented across several files, makes things easier to test/reuse/understand and difficult to break.
+So I naturally I try to apply the same idea to the amount of files, classes, tools, services, etc.

+    A lot of people argument that simple and small functions/classes (implicitly fragmented across several files), makes things easier to test/reuse/understand and difficult to break.
 I can't disagree with that!
-But reading/debugging/following such code highly increases my cognitive load, I feel like reading a book where each paragraph sends me to a random page, without context, and switching between these pages is painful (unless I'm the creator haha).
+But debugging/jumping through such code highly increases my cognitive load, I feel like reading a book where each paragraph sends me to a random page, with no context, and switching between these pages is painful (for the creator everything is crystal clear 😁).

     So, I generally prefer to avoid fragmenting the code until an abstraction is needed (e.g. duplicated code).

-Basically, I think that a god method is horrible, but the inverse is not less cruel...
+    Basically, I think that a "god method" is horrible, but the inverse is not less cruel...

-- Micro-optimizations: Ohh, I like them haha!
+- Micro-optimizations: I like them haha!
 But it's not fruitful to spend much time nitpicking (micro-optimization) and sharpening your knife (overengineering) for a war that may never come, better to spend some time on macro-optimizations ¯\\_(ツ)_/¯

-- Code complexity: Everything in life needs *equilibrium*, especially when a piece of code becomes so complex, that even its creator can't fully understand without reading the code throughly.
-As there's no rules about it, I think it's good to align the complexity with your team/own limitations.
+- Code complexity: Everything in life needs *equilibrium*, especially when a piece of code becomes so complex, that even its creator can't fully understand it without reading the code throughly.
+But as there's no rules about it (what's simple for you, might be complex for someone else), I think it's enough to align the complexity with your team.

-- Dependencies: I'm generally against depending on closed source products and specific vendors, everything should be replaceable.
-But I fully support depending on open-source projects, as you get support, documentation, testers, upgrades and trained professionals for free.
-I think micro-dependencies, seen in the JavaScript world, are not worth the maintenance trouble.
+- Dependencies: I'm against depending on specific features from closed source products/vendors, everything should be replaceable.
+On the other hand I fully support using popular open-source projects, as you get free support, documentation, testers and upgrades.

+  ps.
+I think micro-dependencies, as seen in the JavaScript world, are not worth the maintenance trouble.
+We're not playing Lego :D

-- Slow vs fast languages: I enjoy watching the "fastest language chart" and such things, but in the end it's mostly overrated.
-For general applications, what really matter is to have an effective data transfer/structure, given the key to performance is to avoid using resources.
+- Slow vs fast languages: I enjoy using the fastest language available, but in the end speed is overrated.
+For general applications, what really matter is having an effective data transfer/structure, as the key to performance is avoiding using resources.

 - Coding patterns: I see coding as a kind of [art](http://dwitter.net), so I'm not a big fan of materials spitting coding rules.
 Some people end up using those as a kind of "horse eye patch", which limits their alternatives, while the truth is that a problem might have N different (and equally great) solutions.
-But things are easier when everybody speaks the same language :)
+But yeah, things are easier when everybody speaks the same language :)

 - Reinventing the wheel: Traditional jobs, require standard approaches.
 Despite that I think reinventing the wheel is the best way to evolve something, it gives us freedom to filter out bad decisions and merge in the good ones, that's how new tools/approaches appear.

-- Hiring in IT: We're often looking for our clone, someone that thinks and knows the same things as us, and in this process a lot of great professionals are lost.
-I know big companies can afford to add more people into the process, and that seems to be fairer.
+- Hiring in IT: We're often looking for our clone.
+Someone that thinks and knows the same things as us, and in this process a lot of great professionals are lost.
+    Big companies can afford to add more people into the hiring process, to make it less biased, but also turning it more stressful for the interviewer.
     For smaller companies I'd follow these priorities: indication from someone I trust > "offline" coding/implementation test (not huge, but complex enough to allow the person to show his organization, reasoning and resource management skills) > previous experiences/personal projects > soft-skills.

 ## First Open Source Projects